gbirke/lebenplusplus/content/post/2025-05-07-git-repo-automation.md

 configuration files.
 The [`yq`][6] command allows in-place editing using a path syntax I already new from its JSON counterpart, [`jq`][7].

-For code changes in a uniform code base I would try out the `diff` and `patch` tools.
-For more involved code changes, I'd use language-specific tools that work on the Abstract Syntax Tree (AST) of the code files.
-For JavaScript I could use [jscodeshift][10], for PHP I'd use [rector][9] or [phpactor][11].
-The `phpactor` CLI tool allows for common [refactorings][12] like renaming classes and variables and moving classes to another namespace.
+For small code changes in a uniform code base I would try out the `diff` and `patch` tools.
+For more involved code changes, I'd use [ast-grep][14], a search-and-replace tool that works on the Abstract Syntax Tree (AST) of the code.
+For JavaScript I could also use [jscodeshift][10], for PHP I'd use [rector][9] or [phpactor][11].
+The `phpactor` CLI tool allows for common, project-wide [refactorings][12] like renaming classes and variables and moving classes to another namespace.

 Beware of diminishing returns - the longer you have to fiddle to make a change work, the fewer repositories affected, the higher the chance that doing the